ChatGPT in the Workplace: The Problem with Confidential Company Data

 -

-Guaranteed correct answers.
+Verified answers instead of guesses.
 This is the critical difference from ChatGPT: oneAgent doesn't guess.
 An automatic verification layer checks every answer against your actual data and business rules — before you see it.

 ChatGPT vs. oneAgent: Direct Comparison